shruthiashok/shruthi/README.md

 QUERY 3
 a) Find the makers of PC’s with a speed of at least 3.0.
-SELECT MAKER FROM PRODUCT WHERE MODEL IN (SELECT MODEL FROM PC WHERE SPEED>=3.0)
+SELECT MAKER FROM PRODUCT WHERE MODEL IN (SELECT MODEL FROM PC WHERE SPEED>=3.0);

 b) Find the printers with the highest price.
-SELECT MODEL FROM PRINTER WHERE PRICE =(SELECT MAX(PRICE) FROM PRINTER) ;
+SELECT MODEL FROM PRINTER WHERE PRICE =(SELECT MAX(PRICE) FROM PRINTER);

-c) Find the laptops whose speed is slower than that of any PC.
-SELECT MODEL FROM LAPTOP WHERE SPEED <= ALL (SELECT SPEED FROM PC);
+c) Find the laptops whose speed is slower than that of any PC SELECT MODEL FROM LAPTOP WHERE SPEED <= ALL (SELECT SPEED FROM PC);

 d) Find the model number of the item (PC, laptop, or printer) with the highest price.